 Spinach artichoke dip with caramelized shallots

 A twist on the classic dip, this Spinach Dip Recipe is from Good Culture, a company focused on high-quality dairy products.
-Good Culture never uses any preservatives, gums, or artificial ingredients in any of its products.
-Their sour cream is a creamy revelation and filled with live and active cultures.
+Good Culture never uses preservatives, gums, or artificial ingredients in its products, and its sour cream is a creamy revelation filled with live and active cultures.

 Prep Time: 20 minutes